Skip to main content

 • A Cleveland Clinic study (2023) found no increased retinopathy risk with GLP-1 use

-• An Ophthalmology Science analysis (2024) confirmed the risk is related to rapid glucose change, not the drug class
+• An Ophthalmology Science analysis (2024) supported the idea that observed risk may relate more to rapid glucose change than to the drug class itself, but causality remains under study

 • The OHDSI database study (2025) across millions of patients showed no worsening when baseline retinopathy was controlled

-The FOCUS Trial (Novo Nordisk), studying 1,500 patients specifically for retinopathy outcomes, is expected to report results in 2027 and will provide definitive answers.
+The FOCUS Trial (Novo Nordisk), studying 1,500 patients specifically for retinopathy outcomes, is expected to provide more targeted evidence on retinopathy outcomes.

 If you have diabetic retinopathy and are starting a GLP-1 medication, your eye doctor may recommend more frequent monitoring during the first few months, especially if your blood sugar has been poorly controlled.
 This is a standard precaution for any treatment that rapidly improves blood sugar.
 Report any new blurred vision or vision changes promptly.